 - Sober Living

-They have several addresses depending on the specific program, but all are in Chattanooga.
+CADAS has several addresses depending on the specific program, but all are in the city of Chattanooga.

 CADAS Medicaid Admissions Department – (423) 756-7644

 2. Parkridge Valley